Abdlrhman1997/LandingPage/README.md

 # LandingPage
-A landing page create with bootstrap
+A landing page created with bootstrap